How can we help you today?

 • Basic cleaning supplies and equipment

-• Transportation or ability to get to clients’ homes
+• Transportation or the ability to get to clients’ homes

 26. Personal chef services

-Personal chef services let you turn your culinary skills into a profitable business.
-From weekly meal prep to special occasion dining, there’s strong demand from busy professionals, families, and health-conscious clients.
+Personal chef services let you turn culinary skills into a business.
+From weekly meal prep to private dinners and special occasion dining, there’s demand from busy professionals, families, and health-conscious clients.

 How to get started:

-• Define your offerings.
-It can be in-home cooking, meal prep, private events, etc.
+• Define your offerings, such as in-home cooking, meal prep, or private events.

-• Offer free tastings or discounted first meals to attract your first clients
+• Offer tastings or discounted first meals to attract your first clients.

 Startup requirements: